LiberTEM/LiberTEM/docs/source/udf.rst

 Note that buffers are only designed to pass lightweight intermediate results and thus, it is important that the size of the buffer remains small.
 Otherwise, it could lead to significant decline in performance.

+All numpy dtypes are supported for buffers.
+That includes the `object` dtype for arbitrary Python variables.
+The item just has to be picklable with `cloudpickle`.

 By-frame processing
 -------------------
 Note that `process_frame` method can interpreted in a slightly different manner for different types of buffer with which you are dealing.
 If the type of the buffer is `"sig"`, then `process_frame` can be viewed as iteratively `merging` the previous computations (i.e., the result computed on previously considered set of frames) and a newly added frame.
 If the type of the buffer is `"nav"`, then `process_frame` can be viewed as performing operations on each frame independently.
-Intuitively, when the type of the buffer is `nav`, which means that it uses the navigation dimension, two different frames correspond to two different scan positions so it does not make much sense to view it as `merging`.
+Intuitively, when the type of the buffer is `nav`, which means that it uses the navigation dimension, two different frames correspond to two different scan positions, so the `merging` is in fact an assignment of the result to the correct slot in the result buffer.
 Lastly, if the type of the buffer is `"single"`, then `process_frame` can be interpreted in either way.

 As an easy example, let's have a look at a function that simply sums up each frame